How Many Hours of TEFL/TESOL Certification Do I Need? Is 120 Enough?By Rashmi Chugani

-There are now hundreds of course options for obtaining a TEFL/TESOL certification, but it’s important to make sure that the number of claimed course hours matches the course content and curriculum.
+There are now hundreds of course options for obtaining TEFL/TESOL certification, but it’s important to make sure that the number of claimed course hours matches the course content and curriculum.
 It might be appealing to take a cheap, 40-hour online course, but keep in mind that it might not satisfy the requirements to teach English online or abroad.
 The course also might not prepare you to teach in a real-life classroom.

 The importance of accreditation

 It’s also crucial to make sure the TEFL/TESOL course you choose to take is legitimate.
 One of the main ways to check this is to look at the educational bodies granting accreditation.
 For example, Bridge has been accredited by ACCET, the Accrediting Council for Continuing Education and Training, since 1998.
-Also, most recently, Bridge was evaluated and granted accreditation by Aqueduto, the Association for Quality Education & Online Training, in March 2020.
+Also, most recently, Bridge was evaluated and granted accreditation by Aqueduto, the Association for Quality Education & Training Online, in March 2020.